DEFRA/aphw-ddi-api/README.md

 npm run test <path>/<filename> -- --setupFilesAfterEnv=<rootDir>/jest.setup.single.js
 ```

+## Swagger

+When running locally, you can view swagger documentation on http://localhost:3001/documentation this is built automatically from the joi schema and Hapi endpoints using Swagger Hapi.

 ## Licence

 THIS INFORMATION IS LICENSED UNDER THE CONDITIONS OF THE OPEN GOVERNMENT LICENCE found at: